B.S. Public Relations

 Nearly 80% of our students take online courses.

-Earn your degree from a university built for busy adults
+Earn your online Bachelor of Science in Communications from a university built for busy adults

 Earn your degree on your terms by taking classes 100% online.
 Accredited and nonprofit, Franklin was built from the ground-up to satisfy the needs of adult learners.
 Our seamless transfer process and team of academic advisors will help ease your transition to becoming a student, while our flexible course schedules help to balance your education with work, family and life.
 Get started on your future today.

-*Source information provided by Economic Modeling Specialists International (EMSI)
+1 Source information provided by Economic Modeling Specialists International (EMSI).

 Read more >